On this page

 Following the review of submitted abstracts, selected abstracts will be featured as oral presentation at the panel sessions and/or poster presentation at the on-site exhibition area.

-- For the poster format, researchers of the selected abstracts shall prepare an A0 digital poster for display at the on-site and/or virtual poster exhibition.
+For the poster format, researchers of the selected abstracts shall prepare an A0 digital poster for display at the on-site and/or virtual poster exhibition.
 The poster presenters are encouraged to attend the Symposium in-person.
-You may wish to view past posters at this link.
+You may wish to view past posters.

 Researchers will also have the opportunity to publish the selected project as a paper in the International Journal on Smart and Sustainable Cities, co-published by World Scientific Publishing Company and CLC.